oblivioncth/FIL/README.md

 # Compatability
 ### Flashpoint Infinity/Flashpoint Ultimate
 This tool was made with the express purpose of using it with Flashpoint Ultimate (i.e. all games/animations pre-downloaded), but since the 0.2 rewrite of CLIFp it should work with Infinity as well.
-Just note that use with Infinity is largely untested.
+Just note that use with Infinity is less rigorously tested.

 ### General
 While testing for 100% compatibility is infeasible given the size of Flashpoint, OFILb was designed with full compatibility in mind; however, the importer itself only provides access to the games and their related playlists within Flashpoint, not the animations, since LaunchBox is primarily a games frontend.